oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 {% img blog/jhipster-ci-cd/app-create-product.png alt:"Create a product in the store application" width:"800" %}{: .center-image }

-### Trigger the CI-CD pipeline with a code commit
+### Trigger the CI-CD pipeline with a GitHub push

 For testing the workflow, make a code change in the gateway.
 Edit `src/main/webapp/content/scss/_bootstrap-variables.scss` and update the following variable:

 ```scss
 $body-bg: steelblue;
 ```
 Also, the pipeline under test will only trigger if a new image tag is detected.
 So edit `.circleci/confg.yml` and update the image name:

 ```yml
 IMAGE_NAME: indiepopart/gateway:v1